pinobatch/nrom-template/README.md

         make
         make install PREFIX="$HOME/.local"

-   There's no `./configure` step, and the `prefix` is case sensitive.
+   There's no `./configure` step, and the `PREFIX` is case sensitive.

-5. Insert the following in your `.bash_profile` or `.bashrc` file, to automatically add the local executables to your PATH the next time you log in.
+5. Insert the following in your `.bash_profile` or `.bashrc` file, to automatically add the local executables to your `PATH` the next time you log in.

         if [ -d "$HOME/.local/bin" ] ; then